Deer in a dream lowering its head to drink from a stream in a sunlit forest

 He is wounded.
 Limping.
 Or lying down.
 The same beauty is still there — but now joined to pain.
 And in that joining something unbearably touching.

 Your Healer speaks here, through the image of Chiron — the wounded healer, the one in whom wisdom is born from the wound.
-A wounded deer is one of the images of “wounded beauty”: that part of you which is beautiful and vulnerable at the same time.
+A wounded deer is an image of “wounded beauty”: that part of you which is beautiful and vulnerable at the same time.
 Which carries something precious — and is also damaged.

 This is not tragedy.
 It is truth.
 Many of us carry such a wound: something in us that is beautiful, alive — and also hurting.
 Through the wounded deer, your unconscious is not threatening you.
 It shows what is: here, in this place — there is pain.
 Here care is needed.
+On your own body — not on a creature beside you, but recently-injured aliveness appears in dreams of a fresh wound, where the care being asked for is your own.

 Worth keeping in mind: a wounded deer can heal.
 If left undisturbed, given time and rest — the wound mends.
 What does your “wounded beauty” need right now: to be left in peace?
 Or to finally receive attention?